archusXIV/mpv-playlists-manager/README.md

 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions, some of them are **crucial**...

 ## Changelog:
+- Added an option to download tmp lists while mpv is playing them.
+- Fixed some bugs in _MpvOwnsPlaylist function.
+- Added a new box in main window to control mpv when $mpvc_tui is empty
+- Added a cancel option when saving tmp list as /playlist_dir/<playlist_name>.m3u
 - Added an option to queue more directories in _LoadLocalMenu function.
-- Added an option to queue more files in _LoadLocalMenu function.
-- Added _LoadLocalMenu function.
 - When mpv stops you can press 'r' to refresh the main menu,
     - the mpv tui program (if launched) exits and the main menu refresh itself,
     - so turn mpvGenOptions_ID=( --idle ) to mpvGenOptions_ID=( --idle=no ) in mpmrc.